 The variable aperture (f/2.0 to f/4.0) is the first on any action camera.
 In practice, this means the camera can let in more light in dark conditions (f/2.0) or stop down for sharper footage in bright light (f/4.0).
 You don’t need to think about this if you don’t want to, as the camera can handle it automatically, but it gives you more control than any other action camera if you want it.

-The 1/1.1″ sensor is also the largest in any action camera right now, at roughly 38MP.
+The 1/1.1″ sensor is large, at roughly 38MP, second in this lineup only to the 1-inch sensor in GoPro’s new Mission 1.
 That’s a square sensor, which is an interesting design choice: it means the camera captures a wider frame and you can crop into any aspect ratio (16:9, 9:16 for social, 4:3, etc.) in post.
-Combined with the wider aperture, low-light performance is noticeably better than the GoPro.
+Combined with the wider aperture, low-light performance is noticeably better than the GoPro Hero 13.
 If you film a lot at dawn, dusk, or indoors, this matters.

-Video resolution tops out at 4K/120fps (not 5.3K like the GoPro, which is the main trade-off).
+Video resolution goes all the way up to 8K at 30fps, which is actually higher than the GoPro Hero 13’s 5.3K, though the 8K mode is 16:9 only and turns off some of the stabilisation options.
+For most shooting you’ll sit at 4K/120, which gives you smooth, croppable footage and lovely slow motion.
 There’s a SuperNight mode for low-light video up to 4K/60fps, and a Starburst mode that turns city lights into star patterns for creative night footage.
-Stabilisation via RockSteady 4.0 and HorizonSteady is very good, though HyperSmooth still edges it in the most chaotic scenarios.
+Stabilisation via RockSteady 3.0+ and HorizonSteady is very good, though HyperSmooth still edges it in the most chaotic scenarios.

 Waterproofing to 20 metres (65 feet) without a case is the best of any camera on this list.
 Battery life at up to 4 hours is roughly double what you get from a GoPro.
 There’s also 50GB of internal storage, so you can shoot even if you forget your memory card.